-Application Where there are repeatable elements of a design or where there are high integrity requirements such as in safety critical elements.
+Where there are repeatable elements of a design or where there are high integrity requirements such as in safety critical elements.
 Project type: Large projects

-- · Demonstrate that a design does what is intended. - Help identify productivity and design improvements. - Help achieve stakeholder approvals where needed.
+- Demonstrate that a design does what is intended. - Help identify productivity and design improvements. - Help achieve stakeholder approvals where needed.

-Source These are well established practices, documented in the public domain.
+These are well established practices, documented in the public domain.

-Use for: New complex assemblies
+New complex assemblies

-Not suitable for: Projects where there is no innovation.
+Projects where there is no innovation.